Hackerdude374/Process-Pilot/README.md

 # CPU Scheduling Algorithms Comparison Simulator
 ![alt text](image-2.png)
 ## Overview
 This project contains a CPU scheduling simulation project implemented in C++.
-The project aims to compare the performance of two CPU scheduling algorithms: Shortest Job First (SJF) and Shortest Remaining Time Next (SRTN).
+The project aims to compare the performance of two CPU scheduling algorithms: First Come First Serve (FCFS) and Round Robin (RR).
 The simulator executes a set of processes with CPU requirements and collects various statistics to evaluate the efficiency of each algorithm.

 ## Features